viam-modules/viam-camera-realsense/README.md

 ## Building From Source

-It's first best to try to build the source within Docker.
+It's first best to try to build from source within Docker.
 Try to do the following commands:

 ```
 make build